 Meanwhile, the marketplace model also offers small, niche suppliers an opportunity to showcase their products to a much wider audience than they ever could have reached on their own.
 And, with eCommerce capabilities built-in, these small shops can become digital dynamos without having to invest in their own online presence.

-As Albertsons has shown, implementing a Mirakl marketplace can make diving into the online grocery game a smooth and cost-effective process.
+As Albertsons has shown, implementing a Mirakl-powered Marketplace can make diving into the online grocery game a smooth and cost-effective process.
 By outsourcing the warehouse and delivery infrastructure to third-party sellers, grocers can achieve rapid, market-responsive category growth while reinforcing customer loyalty with convenience and one-stop-shopping ease.

 For a deeper dive into marketplace trends for online grocers, check out our infographic that offers insights into some of the global, demographic and competitive forces driving this fast-growing segment of the grocery business.
 And, to see how a Mirakl marketplace can open new doors for your grocery business, contact us today.